-From 2014 to 2019, sampling work focused on streams which flow to the west and east from the Anarraaq/Aktigiruq ore bodies (Table 1).
-Volcano Creek, a tributary to Ikalukrok Creek, is a potential site for a new tailings dam and an aquatic biomonitoring station was established in the creek in 2014.
+From 2014 to 2020, sampling work focused on streams which flow to the west and east from the Anarraaq/Aktigiruq ore bodies (Table 1).
+Volcano Creek, a tributary to Ikalukrok Creek, is a potential site for future mine facilities and an aquatic biomonitoring station was established in the creek in 2014.
 Periphyton (chlorophyll-a concentrations), aquatic invertebrates (taxonomic richness and abundance), and fish (presence and use) data were collected at each site.
 Periphyton and aquatic invertebrates were collected in early July while fish sampling was done in late July to early August.
+In 2020, Sourdock Creek, Upper and Lower Competition Creek, Noa Creek, and Moil Creek were not sampled due to funding constraints.
+Periphyton and fish presence and use data were collected at the remaining sites.
+Aquatic invertebrates were only collected at Sled and Volcano creeks.

-The Anarraaq and Aktigiruq Prospects may ultimately be developed as an underground mine located about 600 m below the ground surface.
-Details on mine development, operations, and closure are not available at this time, but would be required prior to mine development, if initiated.
-Exploration access to the orebodies may be via an all-weather (exploration) road following Mainstem Red Dog Creek, crossing North Fork Red Dog, Grayling Junior, and Ikalukrok creeks, and then up Ikalukrok Creek to access the mine area.
-North Fork Red Dog, Grayling Junior, and Ikalukrok creeks are all anadromous waterbodies which support Arctic grayling, Dolly Varden, and slimy sculpin.
+Access for future underground exploration of the orebodies, located about 600 m below the ground surface, may be via an all-weather road following Mainstem Red Dog Creek, crossing North Fork Red Dog, Grayling Junior, and Ikalukrok creeks, and then up Ikalukrok Creek to access the deposit area.
+North Fork Red Dog, Grayling Junior, and Ikalukrok creeks are all anadromous waterbodies which support Dolly Varden, plus the resident fish species Arctic grayling and slimy sculpin.